 Date Range of Content

-- Works for which the copyright was not renewed, according to the Stanford University Copyright Renewal Database , the Catalog of Copyright Entries, and the U.S. Copyright Catalog.
+- Copyright has expired or was not renewed, according to the Stanford University Copyright Renewal Database , the Catalog of Copyright Entries, and the U.S. Copyright Catalog.

 Types of Materials